TerraSpatial/Segfix/README.md

 [raycloudtools](https://github.com/csiro-robotics/raycloudtools)' `rayextract
-trees` writes `<plot>_segmented.ply`, a binary PLY with no label column, each point instead **coloured by tree** (`x y z time nx ny nz red green blue alpha`, double xyz). segfix detects the RGB encoding, maps each distinct colour to a tree, and treats pure black `(0, 0, 0)` as unsegmented.
+trees` writes `<plot>_segmented.ply`, a binary PLY with no label column, each point instead **coloured by tree** (`x y z time nx ny nz red green blue alpha`, double xyz).
+Segfix detects the RGB encoding, maps each distinct colour to a tree, and treats pure black `(0, 0, 0)` as unsegmented.
 Import the `.ply` directly; **Save** patches the colour bytes of points whose tree changed, in place, so the file stays in exactly the format `rayextract` produced.

-One caveat: noise (`X`) and unassigned points are **both** written back as black, so once such a file is reloaded the two are indistinguishable (segfix's `.segfix.json` sidecar still remembers which were noise for the current project).
+One caveat: noise (`X`) and unassigned points are **both** written back as black, so once such a file is reloaded the two are indistinguishable (Segfix's `.segfix.json` sidecar still remembers which were noise for the current project).
 New trees created during editing (`S`, splits) get a deterministic colour derived from their id.